Tasty Mushroom Goulash--A Dinnertime Favorite

 Simple to Make, Yet So Flavorful

-This is one of the easiest dishes ever to make and yet it tastes so very good.
-With so few ingredients, it's surprising it has the flavor it does, but it's simply delicious.
+This is one of the easiest dishes to make and yet it tastes so good.
+With so few ingredients, it's surprising it has so much flavor, but it's simply delicious.
 When I first heard what went into mushroom goulash, I couldn't see that it would be anything special--that is, until I tasted it.
 A couple of bites and I was hooked!
 In short order, this dish became a family favorite.
 Whenever we wanted something easy and very tasty, we always made mushroom goulash.

 As I touched on, mushroom goulash uses few ingredients, yet it has an unbeatable flavor.
 Best of all, it can be made top-of stove with minimal effort or time.
 It is every bit as good the next day when reheated and can be frozen for additional meals.
 Whenever I make it, I make a huge pot, for a plentiful supply of delicious left-overs.

 Think of crispy fried hamburger and soft velvety broad noodles covered with creamy mushroom gravy.
 This would be good enough but when you add in the garlic, magic happens.
 It is the combo of those last two ingredients that gives this dish its distinctive flavor.
 It's not hard to see why this goulash is a favorite supper dish with many others, as well.

 The Marriage of Mushroom and Garlic Creates Mealtime Magic

-The creamy mushroom soup and the garlic make a fab combo.
+Creamy mushroom soup and garlic make a fab combo.